ShouldprobablylearnCPP/Digiffice/README.md

 - While the list of supported Operating systems is not available yet, it will be compatible with many, even some legacy ones.
 While it won't be compatible with everything, I am aiming for at least 90% of PCs to be able to run it.

 === 4 - UI ===
-- The Interface of Digiffice will be similar to that of other office software programs, however it may look slightly different.
-Despite this, it will still be easy to figure out and use.
+- The Interface of Digiffice will be similar to that of other office software programs, however there will be mostly slight differences.
+Despite this, it should still be easy to use.

 FAQs: